Lapin0t/grothendieck-cern/english.md

 It's one of the great failings of industrial civilization.

-As far as mathematics in particular is concerned, for the last few months I've been really trying to discover a way in which mathematical research -- that which has been carried out over the last few centuries, I'm not necessarily talking about the most recent mathematical research, in which I was still involved at a fairly recent date -- could be of use from the point of view of satisfying our needs.
+As far as mathematics in particular is concerned, for the last few months I've been really trying to discover a way in which mathematical research---that which has been carried out over the last few centuries, I'm not necessarily talking about the most recent mathematical research, in which I was still involved at a fairly recent date---could be of use from the point of view of satisfying our needs.
 I've been talking to all kinds of mathematicians about this for the last three months.
 No one has been able to give me an answer.
 In audiences like this or smaller groups of colleagues nobody knows.
 I wouldn't